ctechfilmuniversity/project_ws2425_first_term/README.md

 * Work plan with timeline until the deadline

-Upload your project plan to this folder in a folder of your lastname with the filename projectplan_lastname.md.
+Upload your project plan to this folder in a folder of your last name with the filename projectplan_lastname.md.
 You can also submit a document with a link to your personal repo.

 For planning your project, take the evaluation criteria into consideration, e.g. we also evaluate your learning curve and experimental results.